codedragon/code_reviews/outline.md

       if code is difficult for you to understand, it probably is for others what happens when you run across code you don't understand 1.https://pythontutor.com/visualize.html#mode=edit
-         1. break the code down to its essence, if you can.
+      2. break the code down to its essence, if you can. likely place for my story
-	 2. type hints are useful for this, consider using them.
       3. as you break the code down to its essence, you are finding the spots to mock for a unit test, this is for free :)
       4. places where data changes are places to test
-      2. how code is organized
+      5. how code is organized
       tree
-      but one in which the roots split and reconnect
+      but one in which the roots split and reconnect we think of it as linear, a script, a recipe, but with software it is more like each step often sends you off to a new recipe, one that you will need to return from, but may well visit several more recipes first.
       3. understanding the stack
       4. what is the stacktrace
    2. the scientific method
       1. By Efbrazil - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=102392470
       2. my version of the image
       3. simplify things
+            so ask yourself, from tree, which connections can you sever to simplify the problem? how do I isolate the problem?
+      2. psa: leave notes when you figure out a bit of code that was confusing
    3. error messages, more than just the stacktrace
       1. read the message
       2. messages have improved! :)